john-science/python_for_scientists/classes/09_std_libs/lecture_09.md

 ## timeit

-One of people's main complaints about Python is that it isn't as fast as C. But it can be fast.
-You just have to *try* to optimize your code for speed.
-If you are trying to make a function faster, you will want to test it out and see if your new version is indeed faster than your old one.
+One of people's main complaints about Python is that it isn't as fast as C. But it can be faster if you try.
+The first thing you will need to try to make your Python code faster is a way to time how long the code takes to run.
+That way, if you make some modification to your code, you can time the original version and your new version to see which is fastest.
+That is, generally, the only way to prove that you've made your code faster.

 Python's `timeit` library is an easy way to time your code without having to change it.
-For instance:
+For instance, let's say we have a function we are trying to speed up:

 ```python
 >>> def build_counting_list(n):